SurviTH/demo-repo-0925/README.md

     - git log for check commit history

 * Spacebar on keyboard when [git log] to skip to the end history display.

+## Undoing git More Command Line

+    - git reset --hard [patch] to revise to the previous version.